RISC-KC/basic_rv32s/guidelines/development_log.md

 Now the Branch Logic takes PC and imm, computes the branch_target by addition, and outputs it.
 Testbench finished.

-Next, I’ll inspect and fix whatever’s wrong in the Trap Handler. instruction memory branch…
+Next, I’ll inspect and fix whatever’s wrong in the Trap Handler. instruction memory branch...
 In the Trap Handler starting at Instruction Memory data[1024], the goal was csrrs x6, mcause, x0, but I had encoded the CSR address as 12'h343, which threw off the program’s control flow.
 I corrected it to 12'h342, the actual CSR address for mcause.
 Then PTH behaved correctly.
 Everything works.

 Ah, there’s still some issue with EBREAK.
 Earlier, pcc_op wasn’t applied correctly so we failed to branch to trap_target, but I fixed that.
-However, after EBREAK, the instruction inside the EBREAK handler should execute… but the debug instruction doesn’t appear.
+However, after EBREAK, the instruction inside the EBREAK handler should execute... but the debug instruction doesn’t appear.
 Why???

-That’s it for today… time’s up.
+That’s it for today... time’s up.

 ## RV32I46F EBREAK debugging

 ### [2025.05.18.]

-Why won’t it switch to the debug instruction… why did the waveform stop at the PTH FSM stage where debug_mode should appear…
+Why won’t it switch to the debug instruction... why did the waveform stop at the PTH FSM stage where debug_mode should appear...
-The debug signal itself never goes high to begin with… why?
+The debug signal itself never goes high to begin with... why?

 I poked through the code, tweaking bit by bit and checking.
 I fiddled in the top module—no luck—so I tried adding a MUX in the Instruction Decoder.